 CAFKA’s mission is to bring contemporary art outside the gallery so that it becomes accessible to everyone in Waterloo Region.
-CAFKA’s biennial, Big Ideas lectures, and other programs must include equity-seeking concerns, particularly those of Black and Indigenous communities.
+CAFKA's programs must include equity-seeking concerns, particularly those of Black and Indigenous communities.

 CAFKA has developed an action plan outlining its commitment to BIPOC artists, community members, and volunteers.
 This plan acknowledges that BIPOC communities overlap with the LGBTQIA2S+ and disability communities, to whom CAFKA is also accountable.
-A brief summary of the action plan follows.
-This action plan, which will continue evolving, is available below.
+A brief summary of this action plan, which will continue evolving, is available below:

 - CAFKA actively recruits BIPOC and LGBTQIA2S+ individuals, and people with disabilities to our board, staff, and volunteer team, and is bringing their voices and efforts to the forefront of the decision-making process.